slavkur/treeview-test/README.md

 	Run tests:
 	$ karma run

-The you can access your browser with url: http://localhost:8080
+Then you can access your browser with url: http://localhost:8080